-According to the Centers for Disease Control and Prevention (CDC), on average 5 to 20 percent of the population in the U.S. gets the flu each year.
+According to the Centers for Disease Control and Prevention (CDC), on average 5% to 20% of the U.S. population gets the flu each year.
 Hundreds of thousands of people are hospitalized from flu-related complications, and anywhere from a few thousand to 50,000 people die each year from flu.

-The best way to prevent getting the flu, says the CDC, is by getting a seasonal flu vaccination each year.
-The organization recommends everyone 6 months and older get a flu shot, unless you have an allergy to eggs or any ingredient in the vaccine (more on that here).
+The best way to avoid getting the flu, says the CDC, is by getting a seasonal flu vaccination each year.
+The CDC recommends everyone 6 months and older get a flu shot, unless you have an allergy to eggs or to any ingredient in the vaccine.

-So if you're considering a trip to your doctor or the local pharmacy for a flu shot, here are four things to know:
+So if you're considering a trip to your doctor or the local pharmacy for a flu shot, here are five things to know:

 However, adverse side effects have been documented in peer-reviewed medical journals.
 For example, a study in Human and Experimental Toxicology reported that there were 590 fetal-loss reports per 1 million pregnant women vaccinated (or 1 per 1,695) during the 2009-2010 flu season.